Yash-Bandal/DeltaX-Bootcamp/04_Intermediate_CSharp/01_Notes/04_Polymorphism/03_Sealed_Classes_And_Members.md

-# 4.3 Sealed Classes and Members
+# 4.3 Sealed Classes and Members (Opposite of Abstract)

 A **sealed class** cannot be inherited.